 Budgeting and Financial Control

-The Finance Committee of Council is delegated with the authority to deal with matters which have important financial implications.
+The Finance Committee of the Council is delegated with the authority to deal with matters which have important financial implications.
 The Finance Committee advises the Council on Management’s proposals in respect of triennial estimates and annual budgets, as well as on the preparation of annual audited financial statements.
 Significant accounting policies of the University are set out in Note 1 of the University’s Annual Financial Report.

-The Audit Committee of Council reviews the annual audited financial statements and the key audit findings with the external auditor before submission to Council for approval.
+The Audit Committee of the Council reviews the annual audited financial statements and the key audit findings with the external auditor before submission to the Council for approval.
 The Committee advises and reports directly to the Council to ensure effective implementation of appropriate controls to address identified risks.

 Investment